bh1428/python_templates/README.md

     * `TEMPLATE_DIRS`: templates should be sub-directories of this folder
   - Run `cookiecutter.ps1` and use the menu to select the template

-## Visual Studio Code
-In case you want to use Visual Studio Code for Python development, the following set of extensions might be handy (in alphabetical order):
-  * autoDocstring
-  * Code Spell Checker
-  * Material Icon Theme
-  * MyPy
-  * Pylance
-  * Python
-  * Ruff

 ## make
 Templates 'abuse' `make` for managing the virtual environment and/or building an executable.
 In case you need `make` for Windows: use [GnuWin](http://gnuwin32.sourceforge.net/).
 You can either install the entire set or just [make](http://gnuwin32.sourceforge.net/packages/make.htm).
 In fact, you only need these files (unpack from the zips and put them somewhere in your path):
   * [Binaries](http://gnuwin32.sourceforge.net/downlinks/make-bin-zip.php) zip: